cssaheel/snowman/README.txt

-Project 8: (AbdelIlah Alsohail)

-Game with Ice cubes.
+SnowMan Game with Ice cubes.

 Random Ice cubes are created randomly on an ice platform.
 4 random ghosts move randomly between the cubes.
 A character controlled by the player using the keyboard, can also move between the cubes and should avoid to be touched by the ghosts.
 In case of collision with a ghost, it dies and the player loses.